Home » Practical Information » Expat Living Outside Jakarta

 - Beaches are fairly limited on Batam, located only at Batam View Beach Resort (and not at low tide, either).
 Most locals travel down to Melur Beach on Galang Island (linked to Batam by five bridges).

 Utilities in Batam, like the rest of Indonesia, are badly run monopolies.

 Fixed Line Phones - Run by Telkom, with a similar quality to Jakarta, no major problems, but poor lines can effect the quality of internet connections.
 Internet transmission quality depends on how far you are from the central exchange and the quality of the physical phone lines.

 Internet - Indosat and Telkomnet are both available and perform poorly.
-Both provide "broadband" at high prices and low reliability (e.g. VOIP doesn't work).
-Look into Telekom Speedy which offers ADSL options at various speeds.
+Both provide "broadband" at high prices and low reliability (e.g. VOIP doesn't work very well).
+Look into Telekom which offers ADSL options at various speeds.

 Electricity: like Jakarta, regular blackouts.
-Batam PLN is struggling to keep up with demand that grows at 3 megawatts per month.
-Private homes and offices must have a standby genset.
+Batam PLN is struggling to keep up with demand that grows steadily each month.
+Many private homes and offices have a standby generator.

 Water: good supply but low or no pressure during peak times.
 Water quality coming out of the treatment plants is WHO standard.

 The quality of medical care in Batam has improved and you can get international standards at Awal Bros Hospital.
 However, most expats will go to Singapore for checkups or other medical conditions.
 Local doctors and nurses do their best to look after expats, however the quality of their medical services is not always very reassuring.